reworkhow/JWAS.jl/docs/src/manual/getstarted.md

 ###### Jupyter-IJulia notebooks via Docker

-Docker provides a straighforward way to install Jupyter-IJulia notebooks with JWAS.
+Docker provides a straightforward way to install Jupyter-IJulia notebooks with JWAS.

 - Install Docker from [here](https://docs.docker.com/install/) for your platform.

 - From a terminal (on Mac or Linux), run the command:

 ```bash
 docker run -it --rm -p 8888:8888 qtlrocks/jwas-docker
 ```

 This will start a Jupyter-IJulia Notebook server listening for HTTP connections on port 8888 with a randomly generated authentication token.
 Documentation for JWAS can be accessed from the notebook: "JWAS_notebooks/index.ipynb".

 The directories and files created within the Docker container will be lost when the container is stopped.
 To save your work on the host machine, a directory on the host machine can be mounted as a folder in the container with the command:

 ```bash